 Richard is an Advanced Life Support Instructor for the Resuscitation Council UK and teaches medical emergencies and resuscitation to dental teams, he has an interest in the management of medical emergencies and medically compromised patients in oral surgery.
 Previous academic appointments include The University of Warwick Medical School and Kings College London.
 His educational interests lie with the clinical teaching of oral surgery to undergraduates and the development of oral surgery training in the U.K. He also delivers training to postgraduates in oral surgery and medical emergencies.
 Clinically his interests are surgical rehabilitation of atrophic ridges, third molars and coronectomy, bone preserving exodontia techniques and piezosurgery for which he is a Key Opinion Leader for.

-He is a reviewer for the following journals: Oral Surgery, Journal of Dentistry, British Dental Journal, Medicina Oral Patologia Oral y Cirugia Bucal, Gerodontology.
+He is a reviewer for the following journals: European Journal of Dental Education, Oral Surgery, Journal of Dentistry, British Dental Journal, Medicina Oral Patologia Oral y Cirugia Bucal, Gerodontology.